 Can Myopia Be Treated?

 Yes, myopia or nearsightedness is highly treatable.
 Most people who have myopia will be able to see perfectly or nearly perfectly with the right pair of eyeglasses or contact lenses.
-Corrective surgery, such as LASIK, can often correct myopia as well.

 Does Myopia Get Worse?

 Often, it does.
 Children with myopia often see their nearsightedness progress through childhood and adolescence.
 It’s much rarer for myopia to get worse in early adulthood, but old age can be another period of progression.